mercush/genlm-control/docs/index.md

 pip install .
 ```

-See [DEVELOPING.md](DEVELOPING.md) for details on how to install the project for development.
+See [DEVELOPING.md](https://github.com/genlm/genlm-control/tree/main/DEVELOPING.md) for details on how to install the project for development.

 ## Examples

 ### Controlling an LLM with a regular expression

-This is a simple example demonstrating how to constrain an LLM using a regular expression.
+This example demonstrates how to constrain an LLM using a regular expression.

 ```python
 from genlm.control import PromptedLLM, BoolFSA, AWRS